awsdocs/aws-storagegateway-user-guide/doc_source/managing-gateway-file.md

 1. Choose **File shares**, and then choose the file share associated with the S3 bucket that you want to refresh\.

 1. For **Actions**, choose **Refresh cache**\.
 The time that it takes to refresh depends on the number of objects that the S3 bucket contains\.

+   You can subscribe to be notified through an Amazon CloudWatch event when your [RefreshCache](https://docs.aws.amazon.com/storagegateway/latest/APIReference/API_RefreshCache.html) operation completes\.
+For more information, see [Getting Notified About File Operations](monitoring-file-gateway.md#get-notification)\.

 ## Understanding File Share Status<a name="understand-file-share"></a>